Calculus and placement exam FAQ

 I am on the waitlist, can I attend the waitlisted section in the meantime?

 This should be possible, as we keep waitlists relatively short.
-(Please note that attending does not guarantee that you will be able to register for the section. )
+(Note that attending does not guarantee that you will be able to register for the section. ) Please do not attend a section for which you are not registered or on the waitlist.

 Other questions about introductory classes